BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide-new.md

 ## 6. Exporting:

+Before doing so, make sure all bone layers are visible.

+Then Select just the “base” Armature (no head meshes!), apply all transforms.

 > PLEASE NOTE:
 > Blender will be phasing out collada/dae so the recommended way to do this is exporting via gltf instead of dae.
 >